ShlokMohanty/gocd_demo/README.md

 ## **PreRequisite**:

-1. Install Java 11
+1. Install Java
-> Note: Java version requirement depends on GOCD version being used
+> Note: Java version requirement depends on GOCD version being used.
+>For DEMO, we have used GOCD Version 20.3.0, hence Java 11 is needed.
 2. Install Docker
 3. Install GoServer
 > Installation instruction as per OS are available on [GOCD official site](https://docs.gocd.org/current/installation/installing_go_server.html)